CoWinkKeyDinkInc/CardinalPGM-Maps/Map Differences.md

 # Map Differences
-These are listed changes that were made the original sources/downloads.
+These are listed changes that were made to the original sources/downloads.
 Check it out.

 ## A team gear map
 A team gear map originally made by Not_Kroest.
 Recreated by CoWinkKeyDinkInc.